+So you’re looking to buy a projector but you don’t want to spend too much money?
+The main question is then, what is the best projector under $200?
 There are a few important factors you should be aware of before making this decision.
-I’ll cover everything below so you can hopefully be a bit more informed.
-I’ve added shortcut links for your convenience to easily jump around the article.
+I’ll try to cover everything below so you can hopefully be a bit more informed.
+I’ve added a table of contents for your convenience to easily jump around the article.

 Jump to Section